supervisely/docs/enterprise/installation/README.md

 {% endhint %}

 {% hint style="info" %}
-If you don't have enough free space on a system drive, but you have another one mounted , you can change the place where the data is stored by changing `DATA_PATH` in `.env` file
+If you don't have enough free space on a system drive, but you have another one mounted, you can change the place where the data is stored by changing `DATA_PATH` in `.env` file.

+Please check [this article](../data-folder/README.md) for more details.
 {% endhint %}

 {% hint style="danger" %}